grpc/proposal/A43-sdk-authorization.md

 For each incoming RPC request, we will invoke the Evaluate functionality in Engines (Deny engine followed by Allow engine), to get the authorization decision.
-We use a C-core filter in C++, and interceptors for Java and Go.
+We use a C-core filter for C++, and interceptors for Java and Go.

 ## Rationale